ous-uio-bioinfo-core/batch-adjust-warning-figures/README.md

 Figure 1. in the manuscript.

+### samplesizescalingplot.r

+Figure 2c. in the manuscript.

-### commonscripts/helperfunctions.r
+### commonscripts/

 A few short utility functions.

 ### reanalysis/

 The individual data sets that are used to illustrate the adverse effect of ComBat.
-Consist of a figure-script that loads the data, process with or without ComBat, run a significance analysis and creates a plot of the p-values.
-Figures 2. and 3 in the manuscript.
+Consist of a figure-script that loads the data, process the with or without ComBat, and runs a find differentially expressed genes analysis and creates a plot of the p-values.
+Figures 2a, 2b, 3a and 3c in the manuscript.

-### tex/

-The tex files and related files needed to compile the manuscript as a pdf

 ### *.pdf